Hemanthpolavarapu/the-weather-forcasting/README.md

 4. **CORS Issues**: If using locally, you might encounter CORS restrictions.
 Consider using a CORS proxy or browser extension.

 ### Incorrect Time Display
-If the UTC time shown in the application is incorrect:
+If the time shown in the application is incorrect:

-1. The application uses the local system time to calculate and display UTC time.
+1. The application displays time in your local timezone.
 Ensure your system clock is correctly set.

-2. The displayed time is in UTC format, not your local timezone.
-This is intentional to provide consistent time reference regardless of user location.

 ## Technologies Used